 Mechanism of action of BAF complexes

 We showed that the BAF complex subunit ARID1A regulates chromatin accessibility primarily at enhancers, where it is also essential for maintaining active enhancer architecture in the form of histone modifications and eRNA transcription.
 We are now examining the role of BAF complex variants in macrophage differentiation and activation to inflammatory stimuli using genetic and chemical perturbation of subunits unique to the GBAF, BAF, and PBAF complexes.
 Our goal is to build a network defining how these complexes cooperate under basal and stimulated conditions to regulate transcriptional programs.

 We are using in vitro models of stem cell differentiation to define the role of BAF complexes in cellular differentiation.
 Using CRISPR engineered cell lines, we have found that mutations in BAF subunits disrupt lineage specification by failing to activate cell type specific enhancers and bivalent promoters.
-Ultimately, this results in undefined cellular differentiation mediated by AP-1-dependent recruitment of BAF complexes in the absence of lineage specifying factors.
+Ultimately, this results in undefined cellular differentiation.
 This has implications for diseases associated with mutations in BAF subunits, which may arise due to changes in cell identity.